Navigate in Hochbahn

 Sustainability at HOCHBAHN:

-The whole world of HOCHBAHN: Find out here in our corporate and sustainability report how we bring Hamburg into step with zero emissions.
-In our GRI Report, we also report comprehensively on all our sustainability activities.
-All facts and figures are also available in the management report and annual financial statements.
+The whole world of HOCHBAHN: Find out here how we get Hamburg moving emission-free.
+You can find all the facts and figures in the management report and annual financial statements.

 Learn more